-On November 18, 2014, we entered into an amended and restated employment agreement with Mr. Davis, which agreement became effective on the Effective Date.
-The term of Mr. Davis' amended and restated agreement is for one year commencing on the Effective Date and shall automatically renew for one-year periods unless either the Company or Mr. Davis shall give 60 days' written notice that such party does not intend to renew the term.
-The compensation and benefits that Mr. Davis receives under his amended and restated employment agreement are substantially similar to those under his prior employment agreement, except, among other things, the amended and restated agreement expressly provides that Mr. Davis is eligible to participate in any long-term incentive plan of the Company, and that any bonus and other incentive compensation paid to Mr. Davis shall be subject to clawback or forfeiture as required by the Board of Directors to comply with applicable
+We are party to an employment agreement with Mr. Davis, which employment agreement became effective on the Effective Date.
+The initial term of Mr. Davis' employment agreement was for one year commencing on the Effective Date.
+The employment agreement provides for automatic renewals for one-year periods unless either the Company or Mr. Davis gives 60 days' written notice that such party does not intend to renew the term.
+No party to Mr. Davis' employment agreement provided such notice and accordingly, the term extended to December 17, 2016.
+In addition to his salary and eligibility for a discretionary bonus, Mr. Davis' employment agreement provides that Mr. Davis is eligible to participate in any long-term incentive plan of the Company, and that any bonus and other incentive compensation paid to Mr. Davis shall be subject to clawback or forfeiture as required by the Board of Directors to comply with applicable law.

-Mr. Davis' amended and restated employment agreement provides for him to receive severance benefits depending upon the circumstances of termination of his employment.
+Mr. Davis' employment agreement provides for him to receive Tax Equalization Payments as well as severance benefits depending upon the circumstances of termination of his employment.
 If Mr. Davis' employment is terminated by us for "cause" or by him without "good reason" (as such terms are defined in Mr. Davis' employment agreement), if he elects to have the term of his employment agreement expire in connection with the termination of his employment, or if his employment terminates as a result of his death or disability, then Mr. Davis shall only be entitled to receive (1) payment for any accrued but unpaid annual base salary and unused vacation, (2) reimbursement of reasonable expenses incurred prior to the termination date, and (3) any accrued but unpaid Tax Equalization Payments (collectively, the "Davis Accrued Obligations").